 Select accomplishments during our early years include spearheading the development of Castle Rock Housing in conjunction with the District of Squamish, BC Housing and Canada Mortgage Housing, being integral to starting up the Food Bank, and in partnership with other community organizations, establishing a Planned Parenthood Clinic, now known as the Safe Clinic.

 We are continually evolving and expanding to better meet the needs of women and children.
 Today, Howe Sound Women’s Centre Society serves the entire Sea to Sky Corridor providing crisis support, resources, referrals, advocacy, multicultural outreach services, emergency housing, and children, youth and family counselling.
-We operate Women’s Centres in Squamish and Whistler, a Safe Home in Pemberton and Transition House in Squamish.
+We operate Women’s Centres in Squamish and Whistler, a Safe Home in Whistler and Pemberton and Transition House in Squamish.

 Howe Sound Women’s Centre Society would like to acknowledge our fearless founders for pioneering critical supports for women and children in the Sea to Sky Corridor, with special mention to Marie McKinney who has served the Society for over 25 years.